westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 	      2
 </pre>

-From 12.1, Oracle affords Application Continuity with Transaction Guard to handle this. <br/>
+From 12.1, Oracle affords Application Continuity with Transaction Guard to handle callback and transaction failover. <br/>
 For 12.1, AC is only supported on Java, from 12.2, AC can be used on OCI, ODP.net

 How to enable Application Continuity on Service?<br/>